GIVE NOW before 2025 ends—your gift will be doubled to help children in need. Click here to 2x your impact!

 What happens to the DNA sample?

-Each DNA sample is indefinitely maintained unless requested to be destroyed by the patient or patient's legal guardian.
-Stored DNA can be used for additional genetic testing.
-Stored DNA can also be used for research purposes, ONLY if consent is provided by the patient or the patient's legal guardian.
+Each DNA sample is kept unless requested to be destroyed by the patient or patient's legal guardian.
+Stored DNA can be used for additional genetic testing that may be ordered by your healthcare provider in the future.
+Stored DNA can also be used for research purposes, but ONLY if consent is provided by the patient or the patient's legal guardian.

 How will I receive the PGx test results?